Kevin C. Whelan – Digital Strategy Consultant

 I prefer to be a trusted advisor to my clients, in full alignment with their success.
 As a result, I transitioned to digital strategy consulting under my own name instead of an agency.

-I still use many of the same contractors that I worked with in my agency, but instead I put them into direct business relationship with my clients (on the Consulting plan).
+I still use many of the same contractors that I worked with in my agency, but instead, I put them into a direct business relationship with my clients (on the Consulting plan).

 Does this sound like it might be a fit for your business?
 I encourage you to reach out for an initial discussion to talk about your goals and challenges.